danfinlay/Ethereum-Off-Chain-Issuable-Tokens/README.md

 struct IssuanceMessage {
   address recipient;
   uint amount;
-  uint issuanceBlock; // could also use time stamp
 }
 ```
-The issuanceBlock or time stamp is used so that once a message is used to mint and redeem some tokens, no message before that redemption block height is valid.
-This ensures redeemers are always incentivized to only try to redeem their most recent message, and cannot replay messages.

-This requires the issuer to recognize when tokens are redeemed, and restart their `amount` counter for messages sent to that user.

 A sample extension to the token interface would be a method such as: